-The audit firm of our group, Awara Audit Alliance, has on request of the owner of Russia Insider, Mr. Charles Bausman, conducted a review of its financial transactions.
+Awara has conducted a review of Russia Insider financial transactions (on request of the owner Mr. Charles Bausman).
 Mr. Bausman has assigned us to share the audit findings with the public by publishing the auditor’s letter in the news section of our site.

 To the shareholder of Insider Media LLC, and to whom it may concern,

 At the request of the shareholder of Insider Media LLC, Charles Bausman we have reviewed the accounts of the company.
 We have been assigned by Mr. Bausman to make our findings public for the benefit of the reading public and donors.

 Insider Media LLC, a company registered in Delaware, USA, runs the business of Russia Insider.
 The accounts of the company and affiliated accounts have been the object of this review.

 This review covers a 13 month period of March 1, 2015 to March 31, 2016.

 The object of the review was to verify the appropriate spending of the business revenue.